 If a dieter has a mood disorder or if they are taking medications that affect levels of serotonin or other neurotransmitters, Crave Arrest could have a negative effect.

 Our research has come to a simple conclusion, a negative, like lack of results, is more than enough to stave off long-term success.
 If Crave Arrest fails to live up to weight-loss claims, why would you waste your time or money?

 Science is there supporting claims of mood changes, but this could be defined as Crave Arrest side effects instead of benefits.
 Changing how you feel can alter how you react to food, but if this is how the ingredients work to promote weight-loss it can mean trouble for some dieters.
 According to the International Bipolar Foundation, it’s extremely important to take interactions into consideration.
 “Supplements can and do interact with prescription medication and create serious problems.
 It’s important to research what medications your supplement of choice may either render ineffective or make toxic.”

-We were quite interested in Crave Arrest and that lead us to a solid decision about the supplement.
-We like that you can buy the product online and we did find a few positive comments, but we can’t recommend something that is not effective, based on consumer reviews.
+So, we were quite interested in Crave Arrest, but what was the final take?
+We like that you can buy the product online and we did find a few positive comments, but we are skeptical about recommending something that is not effective, based on consumer reviews.
 We’re also concerned that it could alter mood; something that is not safe for all dieters.

-If your time to lose weight is now, we suggest going with a product that combines clinically proven ingredients with a price that’s easy on the wallet.
+If your time to lose weight is now, we suggest going with a product that combines clinically proven ingredients that offers results without causing negative side effects.

-Among the best of the products we’ve seen in 2015 is Leptigen.
+Among the best products we’ve seen in 2015 is one called Leptigen.
 We found a proprietary blend of four ingredients clinically proven to help boost metabolism and support fat loss.
 Dieters have not reported a single negative side effect, but plenty have written about seeing great results.